AceVentura0/AceVentura0/README.md

 -->

 ### About me 🙌
 I'm Tobias — a computer scientist by education, and an engineering leader by profession.
-I've spent most of my career in the automotive domain, leading international software teams across the full stack — from embedded to cloud to deep learning AI, most recently as R&D director at Bosch.
+I've spent most of my career in the automotive domain, leading international software teams across the full stack — from embedded to cloud to deep learning, most recently as R&D director at Bosch's automated driving division.

 Currently I'm building my own venture focused on tech consultancy and agentic AI in the medical space.